nesi/support-docs/docs/Scientific_Computing/Supported_Applications/OpenFOAM.md

  This is essential when running parameter sweeps.

-You can also directly edit your dictionaries with `sed`,Concordia.ah
+You can also directly edit your dictionaries with `sed`, e.g

 ```sh
 NSUBDOMAINS=10